mouzah828/Deploying_Linux_Servers/README.md

 				`$ sudo service apache2 reload`
 			> When I check my browser I see Internal server error, and I use this command to solve the error `$ sudo tail -100 /var/log/apache2/error.log`
-				I try my best to solve this issue but I still get this error *OperationalError: (sqlite3.OperationalError) unable to open database file (Backg round on this error at: http://sqlalche.me/e/e3q8)*
+				I try my best to solve this issue but I still get this error *OperationalError: (sqlite3.OperationalError) unable to open database file (Background on this error at: http://sqlalche.me/e/e3q8)*
 				I find all solution to change the permission to full access but I still get the same error

 ##A list of any third-party resources you made use of to complete this project
 I use this website to get instraction of how to Deploying python Flask web app on Amazon Lightsail https://hk.saowen.com/a/0a0048ca7141440d0553425e8df46b16cdf4c13f50df4c5888256393d34bb1b9